51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 source that is used.

-In addition, several additional [match metrics](#match-metric-properties) Properties must be added as well.
+In addition, several additional [match metrics](#match-metric-properties) Properties MUST be added as well.
 The table below shows the native function to call to get the value for each Property.

 | Name         | Function on result object to call to get value [^nb] |